derekTurner/Javascript-Games-Fund-22/Block_3/section_4/section_4.md

-# Building scenes

-To get accustomed to Babyklon it is suggested to follow through the tutorial on [building a village](https://doc.babylonjs.com/features/introductionToFeatures/chap2).

-The village is built up in stages so it is useful to have scenes which can be switched between to see the development stages.

 ## Swapping Scenes.

+To work through examples and to follow tutorials in stages it will be useful to set up a range of scenes which can be switched in response to a button click.

+At a later stage it will be useful to change scenes in response to the state of a game or application.

 Working locally (not on Docker) a simple way to switch from one scene to another is presented.
 This uses HTML buttons which are outside the canvas.
 In a subsequent section gui elements will be introduced into the canvas which can have the same effect.